yashwanthrajadurai/19CS302_Module_2/Ex no_7.md

 ## Program:
 ```
 /*
-Program to write a C Program to Print a right triangle star Pattern
+Program to Print a right triangle star Pattern
 Developed by:
 RegisterNumber:
 */